hapax/hapax.github.io/assets/feynman.md

 	</div>
 	</figure>

-In this tutorial, we are going to peek inside the hat, and learn some "black magic calculus" called *Feynman diagrams* which explain how Nature makes the rabbit.
+In this tutorial, we are going to peek inside the hat, and learn about the "black magic calculus" called *Feynman diagrams* which explain how Nature makes the rabbit.
 And once we understand the magic, we can study the rabbits to learn